jaclu/tmux-menus/README.md

 To be more precise, items listed inside `static_content()` are cached.
 Some items need to be freshly generated each time a menu is displayed, those items are defines in `dynamic_content()` see [scripts/panes.sh](items/panes.sh) for an example of this.
 In that case, the label changes between Zoom and Un-Zoom for the zooming action.

 The plugin remmebers what tmux version you used last time.
-If another version is detected as the plugin is initialized, the entire cache is dropped.
+If another version is detected as the plugin is initialized, the entire cache is dropped, so that the right version dependant items can be selected as the cache is re-populated.
 Same if a menu script is changed, if the script is newer than the cache, that cache item is regenerated.

 ### Pointer to the config file